Drug-induced lupus erythematosus in Adult

 Drug-induced systemic lupus erythematosus (SLE) is an autoimmune disease in which hypersensitivity reactions to a medication lead to formation of autoantibodies.
-Clinical manifestations may be similar to those seen in idiopathic lupus, but the difference is that they are related to continuous drug exposure (more than 1 month); cessation of symptoms occurs upon discontinuation of the drug.
+Clinical manifestations may be similar to those seen in idiopathic lupus, but the difference is that they are related to continuous drug exposure (longer than 1 month) and cessation of symptoms occurs upon discontinuation of the drug.

-Drug-induced SLE also varies in its serology, with anti-nuclear and anti-histone antibodies being the predominant type in drug-induced lupus and anti-nuclear and anti-double-stranded DNA being the major autoantibodies in idiopathic SLE.
+Drug-induced SLE also differs in its serology, with anti-nuclear and anti-histone antibodies being the predominant type in drug-induced lupus and anti-nuclear and anti-double-stranded DNA being the major autoantibodies in idiopathic SLE.

-Drugs can act in more than one way on SLE: they can trigger a flare or exacerbate pre-existing SLE, they can trigger the first onset of SLE in pre-disposed patients, and they may engender drug-induced lupus in patients who have no previous history of SLE and whose illness remits when the offending drug is discontinued.
+Drugs can act in more than one way on SLE: they can trigger a flare or exacerbate pre-existing SLE, they can trigger the first onset of SLE in predisposed patients, or they may induce drug-induced lupus in patients who have no previous history of SLE and whose illness remits when the offending drug is discontinued.

 In most types of drug-induced lupus, the general prodromal complaints in more than 80% of cases are arthralgias and arthritis.
-These are followed by constitutional symptoms of fever, fatigue, anorexia and weight loss, which gradually worsens over time.
+These are followed by constitutional symptoms of fever, fatigue, anorexia, and weight loss that gradually worsen.
 Additional symptoms include dry cough, shortness of breath, and occasionally effusion into serous spaces leading to pleuritis and pericardial effusion.

 Classic drug-induced SLE (due to drugs such as procainamide and hydralazine):

-- This type of lupus occurs in an older age group, with equal incidence among males and females.
+- Occurs in an older age group, with equal incidence among males and females.

 - Skin findings are less common in drug-induced SLE than in idiopathic SLE.
 If there is cutaneous involvement, photosensitivity, purpura, and erythema nodosum predominate as opposed to the typical skin findings of idiopathic SLE such as malar rash, oral ulcers, alopecia, and discoid lesions.